What used to be The Typical Late Night Snack

 Sweet, but only for an hour or so, and then ugh!

 Above is Ali.
-He was the go to guy for all of my favorite snack or as I am used to calling: Nosh!
+He was the go-to guy for all of my favorite snacks or as I am used to calling: Nosh!

 I am traveling and the nosh will keep me company.

 I just accomplished something great so the snacks will help me celebrate.

 I just failed miserably and have anxiety, so the nosh will help take away the anxiety.

 I feel depressed, so the nosh is now going to lift me out of my depression.

 I feel depressed, the nosh will not lift me out cause I am way too deep in the pit, but at least it is something.
 At least there is a bright yellow bag filled with M&M’s which will make me feel better for a few minutes until I start feeling gross, which is sure to happen.

 So tonight, I happened to be downstairs in the market and my friend Ali said to me: